ccweerasinghe1994/jobber/README.md

 - Run `nx test <library-name>` to test libraries independently
 - Create GraphQL models in `models/` subdirectories for better organization
 - Always extend `AbstractModel` for consistent GraphQL entity structure
+- **Important**: Convert numeric database IDs to strings in service methods for GraphQL compatibility
+- GraphQL `ID` scalar type only accepts string values, not numbers
+- Use `@IsEmail()`, `@IsStrongPassword()` and other class-validator decorators for input validation
+- Password hashing is automatically handled in the service layer using bcryptjs
+- Global validation is enabled with `ValidationPipe({ whitelist: true })` to strip unknown properties